 Evaluate the proposed “Mutual Accountability Roundtable” to assess its viability and, if viable, undertake the necessary actions to implement it.

-Develop a detailed working plan on enhancing SO and AC accountability taking into consideration the comments made during public comment period on the third draft.
+Develop a detailed working plan on enhancing SO and AC accountability taking into consideration the comments made during the public comment period on the Third Draft Proposal.

-Assess whether the Independent Review Process (IRP) would also be applicable to SO and AC activities as well.
+Assess whether the Independent Review Process (IRP) would also be applicable to SO and AC activities.

 3. Detailed Explanation of Recommendations

-As the community’s power is enhanced, legitimate concerns have arisen regarding the accountability of the community (organized as SOs and ACs) in enacting those powers.
+As the community’s power is enhanced, legitimate concerns have arisen regarding the accountability of the community (organized as SOs and ACs) in using those powers.
 In other words, “Who watches the watchers?”

 In response to these concerns, the CCWG-Accountability: